Mineral product tax

 See earlier years’ rates

-There are certain exemptions from the tax duty.
+Here are examples of exemptions from the tax duty:

 Biodiesel